alanvitor/qserv/README.md

-# Serve - Static File Server
+# QServe - Quick Serve

 A lightweight, fast, and feature-rich static file server written in Go.
 Perfect for development, testing, and production.